 Marchetti, A. “Firms of a Feather Merge Together: The Role of Acquirer-Target Culture Compatibility in Technology Acquisitions” (job market paper, copy available here).

-Marchetti, A., Puranam, P. “Interpreting Topic Models Using Prototypical Text: From ‘Telling’ To ‘Showing’” (under review, copy available upon request)
+Marchetti, A., Puranam, P. “Interpreting Topic Models Using Prototypical Text: From ‘Telling’ To ‘Showing’” (under review, copy available upon request).

-Nominated for Best Conference Paper Prize—SMS Annual Meeting, Minneapolis, 2019
+Finalist for Best Conference Paper Prize—SMS Annual Meeting, Minneapolis, 2019

 Marchetti, A., Stern, I. “The Effects of Strategic Human Capital Allocation Decisions on Inventors’ Turnover” (copy available here).